Jimmy Allan (cricketer): Early life

 Allan was born at Leeds in Yorkshire and educated at Edinburgh Academy and Worcester College, Oxford.
 He was one of four sons of Walter Ramsay Allan, an Edinburgh general practitioner, and Elizabeth Brownlee (née Moffat) who had studied at Oxford University and was described as "a classical scholar".
-He was in the cricket XI at school and, aged 17, took 85 wickets at a bowling average of less than seven runs per wicket in 1950, captaining the side and with Magnus Magnusson as a bowling partner, and was picked for The Rest against Southern Schools at Lord's, opening the batting.
+He was in the cricket XI at school and, aged 17, took 85 wickets at a bowling average of less than seven runs per wicket in 1950, captaining the team and with Magnus Magnusson as a bowling partner, and was picked for The Rest against Southern Schools at Lord's, opening the batting.
 He played for Scottish Wayfarers during the same season.

 After going up to Oxford to study classics in 1952, Allan made his first-class debut in 1953, playing for Oxford University against Yorkshire.
 On debut he returned figures of one wicket for no runs from seven maiden overs, five of which were bowled to Len Hutton, one of England's leading batsmen.
 The following week he dismissed Keith Miller and Ian Craig in his opening over in a match against the touring Australians, and a run was not scored against him until the 11th over of his first-class career.
-He won his first Blue in his debut season, going on to win one in each of the four seasons he played for Oxford, although he never finished on the winning side.
+He won his first Blue in his debut season, going on to win one in each of the four seasons he played for Oxford, although he never finished on the winning team.